What Is Review Management: App Store Review Management In 2025

 • Automated responses.
 Look for software that can automate replies for common review types.
 Save yourself the trouble of doing it yourself!

 • Sentiment analysis.
-This feature helps you quickly understand user feedback by highlighting common themes in positive and negative reviews.
+This feature helps you quickly understand user online reviews by highlighting common themes in positive and negative reviews.

 • Custom alerts.
 You’ll want to get notified about certain reviews—like 1-star or 5-star ratings—so you can prioritize your response.

 • Reporting and analytics.
-A good tool provides detailed reports on trends, review volumes, and even competitor analysis to track how your app or product is performing in the market.
+A good tool provides detailed reports on trends, review volumes, and even competitor analysis to track how your app is performing in the market.

-For a detailed breakdown of the best tools we tested, including features, pricing, and user feedback, check out our full review article ????
-Reviews of Top 12 Best Customer Review Management Software.
+For a detailed breakdown of the best tools we tested, including features, pricing, and user online reviews, check out our full review article Reviews of Top 12 Best Customer Review Management Software.

 Best Amazon Feedback & Review Management Software

 Oh yes, the review jungle.
 Managing feedback on Amazon can feel like a never-ending task.
 With thousands of products and hundreds of reviews, you need a tool that does the heavy lifting.
-Here’s what we look for when testing Amazon feedback and review management software:
+Here’s what we look for when testing Amazon online reviews and review management software:

 • Automated feedback requests.
 The best tools automatically send out follow-up emails asking for reviews, helping boost your review count without manual effort.